ForNeVeR/eBomber/README.md

 Using
 =====

+### Starting server

-First, run Erlang console:
+First, run Erlang console from the ebin directory:

     $ cd ebin && erl

 Then start ebomber server:

-    1> ebomber:start_link().
+    1> ebomber_app:start().

 Default listening port is 6666.
-You also may use function ebomber:start_link(Port) if you want to listen on another port.
+You also may use define port in the ebomber.app file.

 For now server only stays in memory and logs all incoming messages.
 Stay tuned.

+### Stopping server

+Use the following function call:

+    2> ebomber_app:stop().

+This will stop the whole application.

 Architecture
 ============